pharo-ide/Calypso/Calypso-NavigationModel.package/ClyQueryResult.class/README.md

 - size

-These methods are safe to use any time: when user calls them I first ensure that items are ready and if not I rebuild them.
+These methods are safe to be used at any time: when user calls them I first ensure that items are ready and if not I rebuild them.
 Also I protect these methods by #accessGuard mutex.
 So it is safe to access items from multiple processes.
-To ensure this logic I implement and use helper method #protectItemsWhile:.
+To ensure this logic I use helper method #protectItemsWhile:.

+So I am cached by navigation environment.
+And this cache requires updates when underlying system is changed.
+For this purpose navigation environment subscribes on system changes.
+And when any change happens the environment asks every result in cache to handle given event object:

+	aQueryResult handleSystemChange: aSystemAnnouncement

+To handle system change I ask my #buildingQuery if it is affected by given event.
+And if it is affected I force rebuild using #itemsChanged method where I announce that I was changed.
+I allow my users to be notified when my items are changed.
+Users should subscribe to me using #subscribe: method:

+	aQueryResult subscribe: anObserver

+Underhood I subscribe anObserver for ClyEnvironmentChanged to my #announcer.
+And it will be notified using #itemsChanged message.
+So observers should implement this method.
+Also observers must #unsubscribe: when they are not interested anymore.

+For the UI support I provide special stream kind access in the form of ClyBrowserQueryCursor instance which returns items as ClyBrowserItem instances.
+ClyBrowserItem is a wrapper over actual result item which provides UI specific information like position in the result, depth in the hierarchy and extendable set of properties related to the underlying object.
+To get cursor instance you should open it for concrete observer:

+	cursor := aQueryResult openBrowserCursorFor: anObserver

+anObserver will be subscribed on my changes and new cursor instance will be return to the caller.
+When cursor is not needed anymore it should be closed.
+It will unsubscribe observer in addition:

+	cursor close

+For the details on what you can do with cursor look at comments of ClyBrowserQueryCursor	class.

 -------------todo-----------
 metadata
 -------------todo-----------